MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/use-the-python-SDK.md

 uid: microsoft.azure.quantum.qio.python-sdk
 ---

-# Use the Python SDK for Quantum Inspired Optimization
+# Use the Python SDK for Quantum-Inspired Optimization

-This documents provides a basic usage overview of the Python SDK for Quantum Inspired Optimization.
-It assumes you have already completed the [Creating an Azure Quantum Workspace guide](xref:microsoft.azure.quantum.workspaces-portal).
+This guide provides a basic overview of how to use the Python SDK for Quantum-Inspired Optimization.
+It assumes you have already completed the [Creating an
+Azure Quantum Workspace guide](xref:microsoft.azure.quantum.workspaces-portal).

 ## Installation

 The Python SDK is distributed as the `azure-quantum` [PyPI](https://pypi.org) package.
-During private preview, you'll need to follow these instructions to install it from the private Azure Quantum feed:
+During this private preview, you'll need to follow these instructions to install it from the private Azure Quantum feed:

 1. Install [Python](https://www.python.org/downloads/) 3.6 or later.